Oscar-winning Czech director Jiri Menzel dies at age 82 | Entertainment

 Oscar-winning Czech director Jiri Menzel dies at age 82

-Czech director Jiri Menzel, whose 1966 movie "Closely Watched Trains" won the Academy Award for best foreign-language film, has died at age 82, his wife, Olga, said on her Facebook page.
+Influential Czech director Jiri Menzel, whose 1966 movie "Closely Watched Trains" won the Academy Award for best foreign-language film, has died at age 82, his wife, Olga Menzelova, said on her Facebook page.

 Menzel was part of the Czech New Wave of filmmakers of the 1960s that included "One Flew Over the Cuckoo's Nest" and "Amadeus" director Milos Forman and avant-garde director Vera Chytilova.
-He struggled with serious health problems in recent years.
+He struggled with serious health problems and rarely appeared in public after brain surgery in 2017.

 - READ MORE ON: